w3f/polkadot-wiki/docs/ens.md

 > Note: DOT can currently only be added using the Resolver method.
 KSM can be added through both
 > methods described below.

+This guide is also available in video format [on Youtube](https://youtu.be/XKjZk-5_mQc).

 ## Adding via the UI

 The [ENS App](https://app.ens.domains) allows an ENS domain owner to inspect all records bound to